Here is a list of our most frequently asked questions.

 When will I hear about financial aid?

-We begin mailing new student awards at the beginning of November.
-Returning student awards are not mailed until after spring grades and credits have been reviewed.
-We usually begin to mail returning awards during the first week in June.
+We begin mailing new student offer letters at the beginning of November.
+Returning student offer letters are not mailed until after spring grades and credits have been reviewed.
+We usually begin to mail returning offer letters during the first week in June.

-How long do I have to return my financial aid award letter?
+How do I accept my financial aid offer?

-We would like to have it returned as soon as you have made a decision.
 Your enrollment deposit is the actual confirmation to the College that you plan to attend.
-Returning the award letter and “accepting” the funds tells us that you will want your financial aid if you attend Saint Joseph’s College.
-Please note that the deposit is refundable prior to May 1st.
+Making your deposit, completing the online counseling and master promissory note online for the federal funds tells us that you will want your financial aid if you attend Saint Joseph’s College.
+Please note that the deposit is refundable prior to June 1st.

 How do I estimate my balance for tuition, fees and room and board?